rohansharp/billie-crm/README.md

 Optimized for supervisor monitoring and admin operations:

 - #### Users (Authentication)
-  Enhanced with supervisor roles and access control for the admin panel.
+  Enhanced with supervisor and admin roles for access control to the admin panel.

-- #### Conversations
+- #### Applications
-  Real-time conversation monitoring with full chat transcripts, status tracking, and assessment data.
+  **NEW**: Complete application lifecycle tracking with loan details, application process state, risk assessments, and noticeboard notes.
+All fields are read-only and populated via events from the `applicationDetail_changed` stream.

 - #### Customers
-  Comprehensive customer profiles with identity documents, addresses, and application history.
+  **ENHANCED**: Comprehensive customer profiles with identity documents, residential/mailing addresses, eKYC status, and application history.
+Features automatic full name generation and complete mapping from the customer.py model.

-- #### Applications
+- #### Conversations
-  Complete application lifecycle tracking with risk assessments, noticeboard notes, and decision outcomes.
+  **ENHANCED**: Real-time conversation monitoring with utterances array (not messages), conversation summaries, and proper relationships to applications and customers.
+Maps from chat.py models for user_input and assistant_response events.

 - #### Media
   Standard uploads collection for document storage and avatars.